Gold cube reportedly worth $11.7M goes to Central Park

-MANHATTAN (PIX11) — Instead of a snowman, an artist brought a knee-high cube of gold to Central Park on Wednesday.
+MANHATTAN (WPIX) — Instead of a snowman, an artist brought a knee-high cube of gold to Central Park on Wednesday.

 The 410-pound Castello CUBE had its own security detail.
 Artist Niclas Castello made it out of 24-carat gold.
 The cube, which took more than 4,500 hours of work to create, is reportedly worth $11.7 million.